GDPR is here, and unless you have zero European contacts in your database, it applies to you.

 1. What is GDPR?

-The General Data Protection Regulation (GDPR) is a sweeping overhaul of data privacy rights passed by the European Union Parliament in 2016, and takes effect May 25th, 2018.
+The General Data Protection Regulation (GDPR) is a sweeping overhaul of data privacy rights passed by the European Union Parliament in 2016, and took effect May 25th, 2018.
 It gives all citizens of EU member states specific rights on how their data is used and stored, how you can contact them, and requests they can make regarding their data.

 There are many aspects of the legislation, including data security and breach response, and from a software perspective Microsoft is committed to helping its commercial customers achieve GDPR compliance.
 You can review Microsoft’s dedicated GDPR page here.